 New Year's Day

 Family Day

 Good Friday

 Easter Monday

 Victoria Day

-Canada Dav
+Canada Day

+National Day of Truth and Reconciliation

+Eabour Day

+Labour Day

+Remembrance Day

+Remembrance Day

+Christmas Day

+Boxing Day

-BC Day Labour Day Thanksgiving Day Remembrance Day Christmas Day Boxing Day and any other day proclaimed by the Federal, Provincial or Municipal government as a holiday and any special school holiday proclaimed by the Minister of Education.
+and any other day proclaimed by the Federal, Provincial or Municipal government as a holiday and any special school holiday proclaimed by the Minister of Education.
 Only employees regularly working within the municipal boundary shall be entitled to a municipal holiday.